 When eliciting beliefs with an objective external benchmark, it is possible to provide accuracy incentives to encourage higher effort and more truthful responses.
 For instance, with a discrete outcome, one can promise the respondents a monetary reward if they answer the question correctly.
 Similarly, with a continuous outcome, one can offer the respondents a monetary reward if their answer is within some percentage range of the correct answer.
 The advantages of these mechanisms are that they are simple to explain to respondents and provide stark incentives to provide correct answers.
-The disadvantage of these mechanisms is that they are only incentive compatible for eliciting the mode of a respondent's belief distribution.
+The disadvantage of these mechanisms is that they are only incentive-compatible for eliciting the mode of a respondent's belief distribution.
 While respondents in some situations might be perfectly willing to provide truthful responses even in the absence of monetary incentives, incentives might be especially important in political settings where respondents might form motivated beliefs or receive expressive utility from stating beliefs that are consistent with their partisan leanings (e.g., Democrats stating a low unemployment rate under a Democratic president).
-Consistent with survey respondents stating beliefs in a motivated way, incentives have been shown to reduce partisan bias in people's stated beliefs about economics and politics (Prior, Sood, and Khanna 2015; Bullock et al. 2015).
-For example, the partisan gap in beliefs about the current unemployment rate shrinks when respondents receive prediction incentives.6 Relatedly, Settele (2022) shows that gender differences in reported beliefs about the gender wage gap shrink in the presence of incentives.
-Peterson and Iyengar (2020) find a moderate reduction in partisan differences in beliefs on topics such as climate change, immigration, or firearms when survey respondents are provided with incentives, and Berinsky (2018) finds small effects of incentives on respondents' tendencies to endorse political rumors.
+Consistent with survey respondents stating beliefs in a motivated way, incentives have been shown to reduce partisan bias in people's stated beliefs about economics and politics (Bullock et al., 2015; Prior et al., 2015).
+For example, the partisan gap in beliefs about the current unemployment rate shrinks when respondents receive prediction incentives.6 Relatedly, Settele (2020) shows that gender differences in reported beliefs about the gender wage gap shrink in the presence of incentives.
+Peterson and Iyengar (2020) find a moderate reduction in partisan differences in beliefs on topics such as climate change, immigration, or firearms when survey respondents are provided with incentives and Berinsky (2018) finds small effects of incentives on respondents' tendency to endorse political rumors.
 Allcott et al. (2020), on the other hand, find no effect of incentives on partisan differences in beliefs about the coronavirus pandemic.
-Trautmann and van de Kuilen
+Trautmann and van de Kuilen (2014) find that incentives do not improve the accuracy of people's predictions about the behavior of others in lab games.
+In the context of macroeconomic forecasting, it has been shown that non-incentivized survey reports strongly correlate with incentivized belief measures (Armantier et al., 2015) and that incentives do not have any statistically significant effects on reported beliefs (Roth and Wohlfart, 2020).
+Similarly, Andre et al. (2019) find muted effects of incentives on the accuracy of macroeconomic beliefs, even though response time significantly increases.
+Moreover, Hoffman and Burks (2020) find no effect of incentives on workers' tendency to over-estimate their productivity.
+Finally, Grewenig et al. (2021) provide mixed evidence on the relevance of incentives in shaping accuracy.
+Their evidence highlights that incentives have similar effects as a prompt to google the statistic of interest.7 This highlights the potential undesirable side-effects of incentives when the information of interest is publicly available.

-$^6{\rm This}$ evidence suggests that prediction incentives can lower motivated errors, thereby reducing nonclassical measurement error.
+6This evidence suggests that prediction incentives can lower motivated errors, thereby reducing nonclassical measurement error.